asreview/asreview/docs/source/data_labeled.rst

 constructed given the format described above.

-Partially labeled datasets are useful as the labels will be recognized by ASReview LAB as :ref:`Prior Knowledge <project_create:Select Prior Knowledge>` and labels are used to train the first iteration of the active learning model.
+Partially labeled datasets are useful as the labels will be recognized by ASReview LAB as :ref:`Prior Knowledge <project_create:Select Prior Knowledge>`, and labels are used to train the first iteration of the active learning model.

 .. note::

-  Merging labeled with unlabeled data should be done outside ASReview LAB, for example with :ref:`data:Citation Managers`.
+  Merging labeled with unlabeled data should be done outside ASReview LAB, for example, with :ref:`data:Citation Managers`.

 Fully labeled data